Abbasmo72/Simple-Python-Game/Bulls&Cows/EnglishGameCowa.md

         if noDuplicates(num):
             return num
 ```
-Purpose: This function generates a random four-digit number that has no repeated digits.
+- <b>Purpose:</b> This function generates a random four-digit number that has no repeated digits.
-Functionality: It repeatedly generates a random integer between 1000 and 9999.
+- <b>Functionality:</b> It repeatedly generates a random integer between 1000 and 9999.
 For each generated number, it checks for duplicates using noDuplicates(num).
 Once a valid number is found, it returns that number.

 	- <b>d. numOfBullsCows(num, guess)</b>
  ```python
 def numOfBullsCows(num, guess):
     bull_cow = [0, 0]